Mark Harmon On How Long He Will Remain Leroy Jethro Gibbs And When The End Of ‘NCIS’ Will Come

 — Daily Express (@Daily_Express) March 6, 2019

-It is all but certain that NCIS is going to be renewed for a 17th season on CBS as the show is continuing to do very well.
+It is all but certain that NCIS is going to be renewed for a 17th season on CBS, as the show is continuing to do very well.
 Harmon even revealed that the series is doing better ratings this year than the last, “which for a show of this age is sort of remarkable.”

-There are not many television series which end up making it to a full decade on the air and 15 years is even more of an amazing accomplishment.
-Now, NCIS is continuing to build its momentum, but Harmon feels as if everyone will know when it’s time to call it quits.
+There are not many television series which end up making it to a full decade on the air, and 15 years is even more of an accomplishment.
+Now, NCIS is continuing to build its momentum — but Harmon feels as if everyone will know when it’s time to call it quits.

 “I’ve always thought if there’s ever a time where the writers are walking into the room and going ‘I don’t know what to do,’ then I think we all have to look at each other and call it a day.
+But we’re not there yet.”

 It doesn’t seem as if NCIS is going anywhere anytime soon, and that’s great news for the fans.
 With it still being one of the highest rated shows on all of television, CBS would be foolish to let the series go before the team is ready to quit.
-As long as the fans keep tuning in and keeping the numbers up, NCIS will likely stay on the air and Mark Harmon will remain in the role of Leroy Jethro Gibbs.
+As long as the fans keep tuning in — and the numbers stay up — NCIS will likely stay on the air.
+Mark Harmon, at least according to his own word, will enjoy remaining in the role of Leroy Jethro Gibbs.